theSoberSobber/Bundl/TECHNICAL_DOCUMENTATION.md

 ## System Architecture

 ### Overview
 The system uses a **geohash-based spatial indexing** approach to divide the world into hierarchical grid squares.
-Each square has a unique identifier (geohash) that becomes an FCM topic for location-based notifications.
+Each square has a unique identifier (geohash) that becomes an FCM topic for location-based notifications about nearby group orders and deals.

 ### Component Hierarchy
 ```